videre-project/MTGOSDK/docs/api-reference.md

 };
 ```

-However, you can also clear all event subscriptions on an event or object level:
+You can also clear all event subscriptions on an event or object level:

 ```csharp
 // Clear all event subscriptions for a match or tournament